yiendos/my-sites-ide/README.md

-## my-sites-ide
+# my-sites-ide

-Checkout this repository:
-`git clone git@github.com:yiendos/my-sites-ide.git ~/Sites/my-sites-ide`

-To test out ARM 64 support checkout the corresponding branch:
-`git checkout feature/3-arm`

-Navigate to where you have checked out the repository:

-`cd ~/Sites/my-sites-ide`

-Followed by:
+`my-sites-ide` is designed to be an easy way to spin up new development environments; via way of a global composer dependency:

+`composer require yiendos/my-sites-ide`;

+once installed globally, you create as many new `my-sites-ide` hosted sites as you wish.

-`php _mysites/console/bin/mysites setup`
+`mysites setup`

+### Apple M1/ ARM64 chip support

 Note if you want to use this on Arm64 chips, we need to handle mysql differently.
 Currently only mysql:8.0 is supported:

 `php _mysites/console/bin/mysites setup -f docker-compose-arm.yml`

+### Your project path is important

+Where you choose to install the `my-sites-ide` is important.
+Let's say you wanted to host sites(s) at: `~/Sites/new-site`:

+* This would translate to project path of:
+`/Users/somebody/Sites/new-site`

+* With the project name of
+`new-site`.

+So you would therefore install the `my-site-ide` by issuing the following command from within the `new-site` folder:

+`mysites setup`

 ### Controlling your my-sites-ide

 We've made working with your my-sites-ide as easy as possible, as part of the `mysites setup` process we also created these commands under the project namespace.

-So once again if your site is hosted at `my-sites-ide`, then your terminal commands are available under the `my-sites-ide` namespace:
+So once again if your site is hosted at `new-site`, then your terminal commands are available under the `new-site` namespace:

 ```
-my-sites-ide
+new-site

 Console Tool